giuliagogna/PhyxRaypp/README.md

 PhyxRadpp is a modern C++23 ray tracer and image processing utility.
 Built with performance and modern standards in mind, the project heavily utilizes C++23 modules and the `xmake` build system.

-Currently, the engine is capable of processing High Dynamic Range (HDR) images and rendering 3D scenes featuring perspective cameras and mathematical shapes (such as spheres, planes and cubes), and physically based rendering (PBR) through path tracing.
+Currently, the engine is capable of processing High Dynamic Range (HDR) images and rendering 3D scenes featuring perspective cameras and mathematical shapes (such as spheres, planes and cubes) and meshes, and physically based rendering (PBR) through path tracing.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 ## Features